An Accelerated Method for Derivative-Free Smooth Stochastic Convex Optimization: Introduction

 As our second contribution, we propose a non-accelerated Randomized Derivative-Free Directional Search (RDFDS) method with the complexity bound

-where unlike \cite{ghadimi2016mini-batch,ghadimi2013stochastic} a non-euclidean case $p=1$, $q=\infty$ with the gain in the complexity up to the factor of $n$ is possible.
-Interestingly, in this case, we obtain a nearly dimension independent complexity bound despite we use only noisy function value observations.
+where, unlike \cite{ghadimi2016mini-batch,ghadimi2013stochastic}, the non-\pd{E}uclidean case $p=1$, $q=\infty$ \pdd{is also covered} with the gain in the complexity \pdd{of} up to the factor of $n$ \pdd{in comparison to the case $p=q=2$}. \pdd{Notably, in the non-\pd{E}uclidean case}, we obtain a nearly dimension independent \pd{($\widetilde{O}$ hides logarithmic factor of the dimension)} complexity bound despite we use only noisy function value observations.